EpicWink/sphinxcontrib-swaggerui/README.rst

 This Sphinx extension is necessary for those who publish an interactive document presenting their API specification compliant with OpenAPI and want to use the well-known Swagger-UI tool for this purpose.
-The ``swaggerui`` directive enables you to embed such interactive panel in an arbitrary place of an reST file.
+The ``swaggerui`` directive enables you to embed such interactive panel in an arbitrary place of a reST file.

 Sphinx Directive swaggerui
 ==========================